- Explain the three types of field research: participant observation, ethnography, and case studies

 The researcher interacts with or observes a person or people and gathers data along the way.
 The key point in field research is that it takes place in the subject’s natural environment, whether it’s a coffee shop or tribal village, a homeless shelter or the DMV, a hospital, airport, mall, or beach resort.

 While field research often begins in a specific setting, the study’s purpose is to observe specific behaviors in that setting.
 Field work is optimal for observing how people behave.
 It is less useful, however, for understanding why they behave that way.
-You can’t really narrow down cause and effect when there are so many variables floating around in a natural environment.
+You can’t really narrow down cause and effect when there are so many variables to be factored into a natural environment.

 Here, we will look at three types of field research: participant observation, ethnography, and the case study.

-Rothman had conducted a form of study called participant observation, in which researchers join people and participate in a group’s routine activities for the purpose of observing them within that context.
+In participant observation research, a sociologist joins people and participates in a group’s routine activities for the purpose of observing them within that context.
 This method lets researchers experience a specific aspect of social life.
 A researcher might go to great lengths to get a firsthand look into a trend, institution, or behavior.
 Researchers temporarily put themselves into roles and record their observations.
 A researcher might work as a waitress in a diner, live as a homeless person for several weeks, or ride along with police officers as they patrol their regular beat.
-Often, these researchers try to blend in seamlessly with the population they study, and they may not disclose their true identity or purpose if they feel it would compromise the results of their research.

-At the beginning of a field study, researchers might have a question: “What really goes on in the kitchen of the most popular diner on campus?” or “What is it like to be homeless?”
+At the beginning of a field study, researchers might have a question: “What really goes on in the kitchen of the most popular diner on campus?” or “What is it like to experience homelessness?”
 Participant observation is a useful method if the researcher wants to explore a certain environment from the inside.

 Field researchers simply want to observe and learn.
 In such a setting, the researcher will be alert and open minded to whatever happens, recording all observations accurately.
 Soon, as patterns emerge, questions will become more specific, observations will lead to hypotheses, and hypotheses will guide the researcher in shaping data into results.

-The Lynds were upfront about their mission.
-The townspeople of Muncie, Indiana, knew why the researchers were in their midst.
-But some sociologists prefer not to alert people to their presence.
+Some sociologists prefer not to alert people to their presence.
 The main advantage of covert participant observation is that it allows the researcher access to authentic, natural behaviors of a group’s members.
 The challenge, however, is gaining access to a setting without disrupting the pattern of others’ behavior.
 Becoming an inside member of a group, organization, or subculture takes time and effort.
 Researchers must pretend to be something they are not.
 The process could involve role playing, making contacts, networking, or applying for a job.
 Whenever deception is involved in sociological research, it will be intensely scrutinized and may or may not be approved by an institutional IRB.

 That’s how Ehrenreich found herself joining the ranks of the working class.
 For several months, she left her comfortable home and lived and worked among people who lacked, for the most part, higher education and marketable job skills.
 Undercover, she applied for and worked minimum wage jobs as a waitress, a cleaning woman, a nursing home aide, and a retail chain employee.
 During her participant observation, she used only her income from those jobs to pay for food, clothing, transportation, and shelter.

 Ethnography is a type of social research that involves the extended observation of the social perspective and cultural values of an entire social setting.
 Ethnographies involve objective observation of an entire community, and they often involve participant observation as a research method.

 A sociologist studying a tribe in the Amazon might watch the way villagers go about their daily lives and then write a paper about it.
-To observe a spiritual retreat center, an ethnographer might sign up for a retreat and attend as a guest for an extended stay, observe and record data, and collate the material into results.
+To observe a spiritual retreat center, an ethnographer might attend as a guest for an extended stay, observe and record data, and collate the material into results.